alansainz/weather_test/README.md

 Runs code coverage reporter.
 Current code coverage is 92.99%.

 # Notes
 I've created the React application using `create-react-app`, alongside Redux & Styled Components.
-For testing purposes I've used Jest, Enzyme, Istanbul and a little of 'react-testing-library' because testing React Hooks on Enzyme is not yet [fully supported](https://github.com/airbnb/enzyme/issues/2011).
+For testing purposes I've used Jest, Enzyme, Istanbul and a little of `react-testing-library` because testing React Hooks on Enzyme is not yet [fully supported](https://github.com/airbnb/enzyme/issues/2011).